Manicuring Course Information

 MANICURING COURSE SUBJECTS

-The instructional program of Paul Mitchell The School Arkansas meets or exceeds the state requirements:
+The instructional program of Paul Mitchell The School Arkansas meets or exceeds the state requirements.
+The following subjects are taught within the brick & mortar and/or hybrid distance education program:

 The institution offers employment assistance to help graduates’ efforts to secure education-related employment that includes, but is not limited to training in professionalism, resume’ development, job interview preparation and job search skills.